Using webpack-dev-server and HMR

 This builds and serves the front-end assets from a new server.
 This server runs at

-by default, meaning your build assets are available at localhost:8080/build
+localhost:8080 by default, meaning your build assets are available at localhost:8080/build.

-This server does not actually write the files to disk; instead it servers them from memory,
+This server does not actually write the files to disk; instead it serves them from memory,

 allowing for hot module reloading.